NymphalidNiklas/EB2_2025/Tutorials/10.Biogeography/Readme.md

 You can download the pruned tree without the cat tip and all the other files we will need for this tutorial from [here](../../Data/Day4/Biogeography/).

 You can also download the species distribution file from [here](../../Data/Day4/Biogeography/).
+The file is named Felidae_biogeo_data.txt.
+Open the file in a text editor to see how it is organized.

 --------------------